-- Expandable capacity, no long term commitments
+- Expandable capacity, no long-term commitments

-- Easy to expand your resources on a temporary basis, e.g. to do a specific analysis with many more compute nodes, or increased data storage for a new dataset.
+- Easy to expand your resources on a temporary basis, e.g., to do a specific analysis with many more compute nodes, or increased data storage for a new dataset.
 The resources can be brought on line very quickly and then turned off once they are no longer needed.

 - tools like Ansible, Chef, Puppet, etc. can be used to describe the cloud infrastructure and bring it into being with little to no manual intervention.

-- Allows hardware to quickly be created, torn down and recreated as needed which is handy when you are paying by the hour
+- Allows hardware to quickly be created, torn down and recreated as needed, which is handy when you are paying by the hour.

-- Also creates documentation for the system configuration as a convenient side-effect
+- Also creates documentation for the system configuration as a convenient side-effect.

-Just as there are many good reasons for using a Cloud solution, there are also quite a few things to be aware as you start down this road.
+Just as there are many good reasons for using a Cloud solution, there are also quite a few things to be aware of as you start down this road.